-Data shows 9 suspensions in the 2017-2018 school year, 19 suspensions in the 2018-2019, and 15 suspensions in the 2019-20 school year.
+Data shows 19 suspensions in the 2018-2019, and 15 suspensions in the 2019-20 school year.
 We are working on using other means of correction and restorative interventions as much as possible.

-Data shows no expulsions for the past three years.
+Data shows no expulsions for the past five years.
 We attribute this to the numerous safety supports here at Bay View.

-Chronic absenteeism was 17% for 2018-19 and 19% in 2019-2020.
+Chronic absenteeism was 19% in 2019-2020 and 17% in 2020-21.
 Efforts at Bay View to address chronic absenteeism include communication with parents via telephone and meetings to provide education around importance of attendance, collaboration with Student Services and adherence to SARB process.
-This year we have a social work intern.
-The intern has been communicating with families to determine why students are not coming to school.
 More effort is needed to provide parent education regarding the importance of regular attendance.